singer-yang/singer-yang/README.md

 ### Hi there 👋

 I am now a MS/PhD student at Visual Computing Center(VCC), CEMESE, King Abdullah University of Science and Technology(KAUST).

-My research interests focus on differentiable rendering and differentiable lens design based on ray tracing.
+My research interests focus on **differentiable rendering** and **ray tracing based differentiable lens design**.

-I got my BS degree in Physics and Computer Science(minor) from University of Science and Technology of China(USTC).
+Before that, I got my BS degree in Physics and Computer Science(minor) from University of Science and Technology of China(USTC).

-For more details, please visit our [lab's page.](https://vccimaging.org/People/heidriw/)
+For more details, please visit our [group's homepage.](https://vccimaging.org/People/heidriw/)

 Contact: xinge.yang@kaust.edu.sa